fortrabbit/help/docs/craft-3-install-local.md

 ## Get ready

 [Be ready](/get-ready), make sure to have a [local development environment](/local-development) up and running and be aware of the [different Craft deployment workflows](/craft-3-about) available.
 Use the detailed [official Craft 3 install guide](https://docs.craftcms.com/v3/installation.html) as your guideline to install Craft on your local machine first.
+You can safely skip this step when you already have an existing Craft 3 project running locally.

 ## Choose your Craft install workflow